-Is PA school Hard?
+Is PA school hard?

 As students in the first year didactic portion we took many of our classes with medical students.

 Just one score below the required percentile landed you in remediation.
 Another was means for dismissal from the program.
 I saw this happen more than once.
-In fact I believe we lost approximately 4 students from our already small class.
+In fact, we lost 4 students in the first year from our already small class.

 Beyond The Classroom

-Once you get to clinical's life can either be a joy or hell on earth.
-Example: I had the wonderful chance to study under the esteemed tutelage of Dr. Dick during my surgery rotation.
+Here is an Example: I had the chance to study under the esteemed tutelage of Dr. Dick during my surgery rotation.
 He did everything in his power to live up to his name.
 His pet peeve was a shaky hand on the endoscopy camera (a task often given to students).
 One of my classmates passed out with said camera in hand in a last-ditch attempt to remove any shaking in her knees.
-Nothing like waking up on the ground of an operating room with a man by the name of Dr. Dick cussing you up a storm!
+Nothing like waking up on the ground of an operating room with a man by the name of Dr. Dick cursing you up a storm!

 And yes, during clinicals you still have to find time to study for exams.

 Because Your Brain Grows

-My 4-year-old daughter reminded me last week that when I "make a mistake my brain grows."
+My 4-year-old daughter reminded me last week that when "I make a mistake my brain grows."
 I absolutely love this idea and I think it is true...
-Difficult to stomach though in the field of medicine where "mistakes" can be life and death.
+Although this concept is difficult to stomach in the field of medicine where "mistakes" can mean the difference between life and death.

-Despite the obvious stress, the challenges and the bar being set high, it will drive you to be a better version of yourself.
+Despite the obvious stress, the challenges and the virtual high bar we all must clear.
+PA school will make a better version of yourself.